sjhuang26/thinking-system/README.md

     - "LESS THAN" and "MORE THAN" metaphors
     - bubble metaphors, where "NOT (A not-equals B)" sprouts from "A equals B".
   - TODO!
 Figure out how such ideas can be generalized into a productive standardized format of data exchange.
-- Practicing constructing a **cue hierarchy**.
+- Construct a **cue hierarchy**.
 Such hierarchies have **zero cues** near the top and **one cues** descending from them.
 Zero cues are various Platonic Ideals of wide classes of cues (e.g., numbers, letters, words, variables of a logical formula), which should be visualized as small gray-colored spheres as multi-colored parameters of a logical formula, which are eventually substituted for specific objects.
   - Creativity is in part the metaphorical combinatorial collision of thousands of spheres.
   - There frequently exists a need to jump from one sphere to another sphere wholly independent from the first one.
   - The relevant portal formula is: ```0&1```
   - **TODO: This is when we come full circle to the prior art -- the ideas of SMART training.**

-### TODO: a list of more formulas for snowballing
+### TODO: a list of more advanced portal formulas

 > TODO?
 Practice random-access jumping between a cumulating list of items in a memory palace journey.
 But also a _Random-Access Stress_ in general.
 This is the best dense construct available ...
 TODO?
 This suggests the importance of also practicing memory palace (method of loci) navigation and visualizing "drawing a curved line across the path."